freecodecampnorman/freecodecampnorman.github.io/CONTRIBUTING.md

 2. Create a branch to make your changes on in the forked repository
 3. Increase the version number in the `package.json` to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+4. Make sure code is formatted using the `npm run format` script to run ESLint and Prettier checks.
-4. Submit the merge request.
+5. Submit the merge request.
 One of the organizers will review the request and will merge it in if it looks good, or will provide feedback on how to fix it.

 ## Code of Conduct